Case study: Playing Video in Your iOS Application

 AVPlayerViewController is actually a substitution for MPMoviePlayerController (another native iOS class for playing video, which Apple deprecated in iOS 9).
-It has a simple but powerful interface—you can control video gravity, visibility of playback controls.
+It has a simple but powerful interface—you can control swift library for video gravity, visibility of playback controls.
 An instance of AVPlayer to play media content offers you all power of AVFoundation.

 AVPictureInPictureViewController was introduced with the release of iOS 9 and available only on IPad.
 The idea of watching video and doing something else simultaneously is nothing new, but it provides great user experience.
 For an instance, you can both read your book and enjoy new WWDC session at the same time.

 It is necessary to keep in mind that this feature should be under user control, because any app invoking PiP without direct user perdition will be shut.

 The AVFoundation framework is designed not only for playing media content.
 It combines a set of classes to work with time-based media:

 - record videos with advanced settings like face and machine code detection;

 - edit videos (apply watermarks or compose a presentation from multiple video tracks).